 I am a current postdoctoral researcher at the University of British Columbia in the King Lab.
-I explore interactions between management efforts and eco-evolutionary dynamics using quantitative methods, thinking about two major questions: (1) how does management impact evolutionary dynamics and (2) how can managers account for ongoing evolution to achieve their goals?
-I have predominantly addressed these questions in host-pathogen systems.
+I explore interactions between management efforts and eco-evolutionary dynamics using quantitative methods, thinking about two major questions: (1) “how might management actions and global change shape evolutionary outcomes?” and (2) “how can managers account for and leverage ongoing evolutionary processes (i.e., evolutionary-enlightened management) to achieve their goals?”.
+Answering these questions can provide predictions for how selection, gene flow, and other evolutionary forces shape responses to global change, anticipate possible trade-offs between evolutionary and ecological responses to change, and identify ways to utilize genomic and phenotypic information in applied contexts.
+I have predominantly addressed these questions in marine systems.

 Before coming to UBC, I obtained my PhD in Population Biology at UC Davis under the supervision of Marissa Baskett.
 I completed my undergraduate degree in Biology and Mathematics at St. Olaf College.